College for Creative Studies Technology Report

 Art Education at College For Creative Studies is a teacher certification program.
 Students obtain a BFA in one of 17 possible studio areas in addition to certification in K-12 Visual Arts.
 Design, production, and communication throughout the college is heavily dependent on technology.

-All faculty are required to maintain a blackboard page for every course they teach.
-Blackboard serves as a delivery system for course documents, information, learning videos, assignments, grades, and interactive blogs and discussion boards.
-Beyond that every student is required to take an online foundations course designed to introduce the use technology in teaching and learning that is common to all studio majors.
+All faculty are required to maintain a CANVAS page for every course they teach.
+CANVAS serves as a delivery system for course documents, information, learning videos, assignments, grades, and interactive blogs and discussion boards.
+Beyond that every student is required to take an online foundations course designed to introduce the use of technology in teaching and learning that is common to all studio majors.
 For instance, all content areas will use the Adobe Suite (InDesign, Photoshop, Illustrator, etc) to create and perfect their design concepts.

 Beyond the traditional forms of instructional technology such as PowerPoint, Prezi, overhead projection, video, and DVDs commonly used by all faculty, each studio area is dependent on various forms of technology unique to the products and processes of the craft.
 For instance, illustration majors use Wacom Tablets to draw on their computers, Rhino is used to design 3-D figures, and 3-D printers are used to produce 3-D scale models of designs.